Posted on Leave a comment

 Quality of Lin Ceramic Tea Ware

 Aside from the professional design, the actual quality of this tea ware is definitely a cut above much of the other Chinese tea sets and tea ware currently available.
 All of the clay and other materials used in making the tea ware are of very high grade.
 The clay is mixed carefully and each piece is individually shaped by one of the many talented craftspeople in their employ.
 While much of the cheaper teaware available on the market today is mass-produced, each piece made by Lin Ceramics can be thought of as a piece of art more than merely a tea cup.
 Once the piece is shaped, natural mineral or plant glazes are applied.
-Great care is then taken with the next stage – firing the products, sometimes up to three times in order
+Great care is then taken with the next stage – firing the products, sometimes up to three times in order to achieve the perfect result.
+No harmful or unnatural substances are used at any stage of the production.
+The result?
+Artistic, unique, hand-crafted tea ware.

 Yixing Teapots — Tips on Their Use

-First of all, what exactly is a Yixing Tea Pot?
+purple Zisha-3First of all, what exactly is a Yixing Tea Pot?
 It is a clay teapot made with clay originally from the Eastern province of Yixing in China.
 During the mid 1500’s a monk from the region began hand crafting tea pots from this particular clay.
 Being very elegant and high quality, these became favourites among scholars and other influential people in China and were much sought after.
 Today, most of the teapots are made in Dingshan — which is part of the Yixing area.

 There are several reasons why these teapots are so popular.
 Many, especially those made hundreds of years ago, are considered national treasures.
 Hand made teapots are usually more expensive than those that are mass produced using a mould.
 Other factors determining price include the artist who crafted the teapot, the design, age and the type of clay used.
 Very much a tea collectors item, they are also very good reasons for choosing a Yixing teapot for brewing especially oolong or black tea.